heinrich26/python-timetable-discord-bot/README.md

 # python-timetable-discord-bot

-A discord bot, created with Python that sendsyou your replacement-plan!
+A discord bot, created with Python that sends you your replacement-plan!

 ### Usage:
 `!vplan`, `/vplan`, `!vertretungsplan`, `/vertretungsplan`